-- Game Session 3. - Speeches by Viviani, Wilhelm II, Tisza, Nicholas II, and Asquith (perhaps more) explaining to their nations' citizens their governments' decisions for war or neutrality.
+- Game Session 3. - Speeches by Viviani, Wilhelm II, Tisza, Nicholas II, Asquith, Ahmed Djemal Pasha, and Ferdinand I explaining to their nations' citizens their governments' decisions for war or neutrality. - Reminder: if you are giving a speech during this session, then your paper is due before class begins.